AaravShaurya/COMP350-Team-Infinity/README.md

 ```

 #### 2. Install Dependencies
-Once the virtual environment is activated, install the required packages:
+Once the virtual environment is activated, install the required packages within your directory using the terminal:

 ```
 pip install -r requirements-main.txt
 ```

 #### 3. Run Database and Import Scripts
-Next, initialize the database and import the voters and candidates:
+Next, initialize the database and import the voters and candidates within your directory using the terminal:

 ```
 # Run the database setup